 No Impact.

-The physical division of an established community would occur if construction of a large linear feature, such as a railroad or interstate highway, separated an existing community or if a feature that connects a community is removed, such as a bridge.
+The physical division of an established community would occur if construction of a large linear feature such as a railroad or interstate highway separated an existing community or if a feature that connects a community is removed, such as a bridge.

 The proposed project does not propose a large linear feature that could separate a community.
-The proposed project would result in the installation of an electronic billboard on a vacant lot surrounded by urban development.
-Currently, Willow Street provides access to the project site; this road would not be altered by the proposed project.
-Therefore, the proposed project would not reduce connectivity.
-As a result, the proposed project would not physically divide an established community; no impacts would occur.
+The proposed project would result in the installation of two electronic billboards on two separate Cityowned lots that are used as a service yard and a parking lot and are surrounded by urban development.
+Currently, West Mission Street and North San Pedro Street provide access to the West Mission project site, and Mabury Road provides access to the Mabury Road project site.
+These roads would not be altered by the proposed project in any way that would reduce connectivity.
+As a result, the proposed project would not physically divide an established community, and no impact would occur.

-Removal of the 12 billboards would be limited to their existing footprints and would therefore not physically divide an established community.
+Removal of the 11 billboards would be limited to their existing footprints and would therefore not physically divide an established community.
 No impact would occur.

-2) Would the project cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Would the project cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?